Trajectory probability hypothesis density filter: Simulations

-The resulting averaged OSPA errors for the $L$-scan TPHD filter are plotted in Figure \ref{fig:Averaged-OSPA-error}.
+In the following, we evaluate the performance of the $L$-scan TPHD filters by Monte Carlo simulation with 500 runs.
+At each time step $k$, we measure the distance between the set $\mathbf{X}_{a}^{k}$ of alive trajectories and its estimate $\mathbf{\hat{X}}_{a}^{k}$ using the metric $d\left(\cdot,\cdot\right)$ for sets of trajectories based on linear programming in \cite{Rahmathullah16_prov2}, with parameters $p=2$, $c=10$ and $\gamma=0.1$.
+We only use the position elements and normalise the metric by $\sqrt{k}$.
+The resulting mean errors for the $L$-scan TPHD filter are plotted in Figure \ref{fig:Averaged-OSPA-error}.
 At the beginning, the filters have the same error but soon the differences start to appear.
 As expected, the error decreases as we increase $L$ in the filter because we are considering a longer time window to update the trajectories.
-In addition, the running times of a non-optimised Matlab implementation of the filters on a Intel Core i7 laptop are basically the same for $L\in\left\{ 1,2,5,10\right\} $: 7.7 seconds.
+In addition, the running times of a non-optimised Matlab implementation on a Intel Core i7 laptop are basically the same for $L\in\left\{ 1,2,5,10\right\} $: 7.7 seconds.
 In our implementation, the computational burden associated to operations resulting of using an $L$ window of sizes between 1 and 10 is negligible compared to the computational burden of the rest of the filter.
 If we continue increasing $L$, the running time increases considerable, for example, 14.8 s for $L=20$ and 28.0 s for $L=30$.

-The average cardinality of the estimated set of alive trajectories is shown in Figure \ref{fig:Estimate-cardinality}.
-It does not change with $L$ and is the same as for the GMPHD filter.
-The accuracy of the GMPHD filter cardinality estimates has been thoroughly analysed in \cite{Vo06}.
-The filter slightly underestimates the number of targets.

-We also show the cost function (\ref{eq:cost_function}) averaged over all time steps changing several parameters of the simulation in Table \ref{tab:Cost-function-different_parameters}.
+We also show the error averaged over all time steps changing several parameters of the simulation in Table \ref{tab:Cost-function-different_parameters}.
 Logically, with lower measurement noise or clutter rate or higher probability of detection, performance increases.